OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/UserApi.md

 api_instance = Petstore::UserApi.new

-username = "username_example" # String | The name that needs to be fetched.
+username = 'username_example' # String | The name that needs to be fetched.
 Use user1 for testing.

 begin